logiqai/docs-flow/architecture/deployment.md

 ---
 description: >-
-  LOGIQ.AI's LOGFLOW is built as a native Kubernetes platform and is available as a HELM chart for deployment on any Kubernetes environment.
+  Apica's LOGFLOW is built as a native Kubernetes platform and is available as a HELM chart for deployment on any Kubernetes environment.
 ---